50 Interesting & Fun Facts About Kentucky State to Discover

 The Mississippi River cuts off part of the state

 When you look at a map, you'll notice the state of Kentucky's shape isn't what you'd expect.
-There's an entire portion of Kentucky's territory that is completely separated from the rest of the state.
+An entire portion of Kentucky's territory is completely separated from the rest of the state.

-This is called the Kentucky Bend, and it was created in part by the Mississippi.
+This is called the Kentucky Bend, which was created partly by the Mississippi.
 However, that's a simplified version of the story.
 In reality, a combination of earthquakes shifting the landscape, surveyors creating inaccurate representations of the state, and the Mississippi's flow all play a role in the Bend's creation.

 Interesting Facts About Kentucky